devXpro/airprint/README.md

 2. Ensure your host machine has Avahi daemon installed and running:

+> Note: On Debian-based distributions and Raspberry Pi OS, Avahi daemon is typically pre-installed, so you may skip this step.

 ```bash
 # For Debian/Ubuntu/Raspberry Pi OS
 sudo apt update